 A surgical error can affect you in more ways than one.
 While it’s common to think of the physical pain and complications first, there’s also the chance for emotional trauma and unexpected financial costs.

 If you experience intense, sharp pains near your surgical site, fever, vomiting, abdominal pain, or redness and swelling near the surgical wound, it’s imperative to see a doctor as soon as possible.
 While it’s normal to experience some discomfort and pain after surgery, the symptoms above are normally indicative of a bigger issue.
-The sooner you seek medical treatment, the less severe the consequences are likely to be.
+The sooner you seek treatment, the less severe the consequences are likely to be.

 When a procedure doesn’t go as planned because of a surgeon’s negligent actions, a patient may experience anger, frustration, depression, and anxiety about the future of their health and the potential for more surgeries.
 Any level of psychological trauma can result in the need for professional help.